kangkelvin/airob_base/.github/ISSUE_TEMPLATE/bug_report.md

 3. When this scenario happens then '...'

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what should have happened instead.

 **Environment:**

-- OS: Ubuntu20
+- OS: Ubuntu18 x86
-- ROS: Foxy
-- Other important files/libraries (CUDA, OpenCV, etc) with version number
+- Other relevant files/libraries (CUDA, OpenCV, etc) with version number

 **Hardware (if applicable, otherwise remove section):**

-- CPU: e.g. Intel i7 10700?
-- GPU: e.g. Nvidia RTX 2070?
+- CPU/GPU:
+- MCU:
+- Sensor:

 **Additional context**
 Add any other context about the problem here.